How to Care for Devil's Ivy

-Commonly known as devil's ivy or golden pothos, we refer to a house plant from the Araceae family.
-Their use is essentially as a decorative element in the home, shopping malls, offices, etc. It is a very attractive plant with showy yellow and green leaves in a heart-like shape.
-In this OneHowTo.com article we will share some simple tips on on how to care for devil's ivy.
+Commonly known as devil's ivy or golden pothos, we are referring to a house plant from the Araceae family.
+The devil's ivy use is essentially as a decorative element in the home, shopping malls, offices, etc. It is a very attractive plant with showy yellow and green leaves in a heart-like shape and is known as one of the most effective plants to reduce indoor air pollution.
+In this oneHOWTO article we will share some simple tips on on how to care for devil's ivy.

 Once we have our devil's ivy in the pot, you must find a good place for it.
 They do not receive direct sunlight well but love bright places, so you have to find bright area for your plant that does not have direct sunlight.

-Regarding temperature, it prefers to be inside the house but you should have it avoid very low or very high temperatures.
-The ideal temperature is between 10 and 25 degrees celsius (between 60 and 75 degrees farenheit).
+Regarding temperature, Devil's Ivy prefers to be inside the house but you should have it avoid very low or very high temperatures.
+The ideal temperature is between 10 and 25 degrees Celsius (between 60 and 75 degrees Fahrenheit).

 As for watering, this should be moderate: it is good to water the plant every 10 days in winter and in summer every 5 days.
+The soil should always be dry, so it the plant drains water, make sure to remove it so the roots of devil's ivy are not too moist.
 If we water in excess its leaves will begin to turn brown.

 Repotting will take place once a year and preferably during springtime.
 You should cut some of the longest stems if you don't want it to grow any larger and make sure to plant it in a similar sized pot.